madhavi116/Madhavi116/README.md

-# 💫 About Me:
 🔭 I am Madhavi, a self-taught, freelance full-stack software developer.
-I am passionate about developing software as it allows me to come up with ideas and bring them to life.
+I am passionate about developing software as it allows me to come up with ideas and bring them to life. <br>
-🌱 I am enthusiastic about crafting software applications and seeing them come alive.
+🌱 I am enthusiastic about crafting software applications and seeing them come alive.<br>
-🤝 I'm happy to assist with any development projects that utilize .NET, React.js, and Azure cloud services.
+🤝 I'm happy to assist with any development projects that utilize .NET, React.js, and Azure cloud services.<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/madhavi116)